Kat2800/Mojito/README.md

 # SETUP AND INSTALLATION

 ## First version is not been released yet!
-1. <a href="https://etcher.balena.io">Flash</a> and setup <a href="https://kali.download/arm-images/kali-2024.4/kali-linux-2024.4-raspberry-pi-zero-w-armel.img.xz">Kali Linux</a> for raspberry pi 0 wh  <br>
+1. <a href="https://www.raspberrypi.com/software/">Flash</a> and setup Kali Linux for raspberry pi 0 wh with Raspberry Pi Imager<br>
     <br>
 2. Create a "wpa_supplicant.conf" file with your wifi informations in the boot partition and create a file called "ssh" with nothing inside. (always in the boot partition of the sd card) <br>
     Don't know how to write a wpa_supplican file?
 No problem!
 [Wpa supplicant file example](https://github.com/asparatu/raspberrypi-wpa-supplicant.conf/blob/master/wpa_supplicant.conf)<br>